epsitec-sa/electrum/API.md

 * `buttonTheme.accept` &rarr; specific style (selected by `kind` property).
 * `context.localTheme.pepper` &rarr; local style taken in the view's context.
 * `{color: 'red'}` &rarr; manual style forced onto the component.

-> _For now, we do not yet support the local style taken from the view's
-> context, as this has not yet stabilized enough in Lydia_

 ### Bus